-In our photographs of nature, we always try to show the ordinary in an extraordinary way.
+In our photographs of nature, we always strive to show the ordinary in an extraordinary way.

-We are sure that everything is in our garden.
-It is not worth going very far to observe and photograph the beauties of nature.
+We are sure that the extraordinary can be present in our garden.
+We do not have to travel far to observe and photograph the beauties of nature.

-The inspiration sometimes comes from a simple landscape, a common animal.
-All it takes is a special light on a tree, a forest, a meadow for everything to light up.
-It is enough for an animal to have a particular expression, an evocative attitude.
-It only takes a magical moment to inspire us.
+The inspiration sometimes stems from a simple landscape or a common animal.
+All it takes for us to capture the extraordinary is a tree, a forest, or a meadow where illumination occurs.
+It is enough for an ordinary animal to have an expression or an evocative attitude.
+It only takes a single magical moment to inspire us.

 We believe that it is not possible to magnify something we do not believe in.
 Even if the inspiration comes from the observation of the beauties of nature, we also look for it in other artistic forms.
-We love painting, sculpture, drawing, architecture, music.
-We seek in all forms of art ideas to express ourselves.
+We love painting, sculpture, drawing, architecture, and music.
+We seek ideas to express ourselves in all forms of art.

 Artists have a gift.
 If they exercise it, then we are inspired by them.